 Stephanie Chen

-Stephanie Chen serves as Senior Policy Counsel for MCE, a local government agency formed to address climate change through renewable energy, energy efficiency, and local job creation in Contra Costa, Marin, Napa, and Solano Counties.
+Stephanie Chen serves as Vice President of Legislative Affairs for MCE, a local government agency formed to combat climate change through renewable energy, energy efficiency, and local job creation in Contra Costa, Marin, Napa, and Solano Counties.
 Prior to joining MCE, Stephanie led the Energy Equity team at The Greenlining Institute, a racial justice advocacy organization dedicated to building economic opportunity in California’s communities of color.
 Stephanie’s work has driven investments in solar, energy efficiency, and other clean technologies into environmental justice communities, and promoted meaningful employment and entrepreneurial opportunities for people of color in California’s clean energy economy.
+Stephanie holds a B.A. in Government from Dartmouth College and a J.D. from the University of San Francisco School of Law.

 Elizabeth Geller